legendarycode3/raffle-smart-contract/README.md

   ```

 ## Security Considerations
-* ****State Locking During Winner Selection****: The raffle state is changed to `CALCULATING` before requesting randomness, preventing new players from entering
+* ****State Locking During Winner Selection****: The raffle state is changed to `CALCULATING` before requesting randomness, preventing new players from entering while a winner is being determined.
-* The contract securely transfers Ether to the winner only if it ensures the contract has sufficient balance before processing the transfer.
 * ****Secure and Verifiable Randomness****: Uses Chainlink VRF for cryptographically secure randomness.
 All raffle randomness is generated using Chainlink VRF v2.5, which provides cryptographically secure and tamper-resistant randomness for fair winner selection.
 * ****Checks-Effects-Interactions Pattern****: Executes checks-effects-interactions smart contract pattern.
 * Fulfils State changes before external calls to prevent reentrancy.